drbean/edit/joyce/Joyce_Huang_proposal_draft.md

 language teachers to understand how well children have learned the alphabet and what alphabet stage they are currently in.

-Third, due to the limited items of constrained skills, the alphabet measurement is usually similar to what children practice during lessons.
+Third, due to the limited number of items in the alphabet, as a constrained skill, alphabet knowledge assessment usually yields results that reflect what children practice during lessons.
-It is easy to see the improvement and growth from the measurement results if children are given lots of practice.
-Because the instruction time of highly-constrained skills should be effective, time-efficient, systematic, the time for instruction should be short and targeted to children's current levels (Stahl, 2011).
-The measurement ought to be effective, too.
-Though the measurement is easy for teachers to see improvement, seeking of a time-efficient measurement is another necessary way.
-The Q-LNK assessment is a suitable solution for the above requirements as it can saving time to diagnose children's learning difficulties and provide useful information to guide proper teaching decisions.
+It is easy to see improvement and growth in measurement results when children are given lots of practice.
+Because instruction in highly-constrained skills should be effective, time-efficient, and systematic, the time given to instruction should be short and targeted to children's current levels (Stahl, 2011).
+Assessment ought to be efficient, too.
+Though it is easy for teachers to see improvement through measurement, the seeking of time-efficient measurement is another consideration.
+The Q-LNK assessment is a suitable solution satisfying the above requirements as it can save time when diagnosing children's learning difficulties and provide useful information to guide appropriate teaching decisions.

 Figure 2.2.2.1 *Continuum of Constraint*